 - Increase rest days.
 Per Dr. David W. Kruse of the Hoag Orthopedic Institute, “You need to focus more on recovery after 50.
 Tissue recovery takes more time and more effort to support that recovery.”
 This could mean several days in between exercise sessions.
 Take note of any kind of aching experienced and the impact it’s having on the next workout to discover the right time period to rest in between.

-Be sure to check with your physician for personal recommendations on beneficial exercise routines, and if you’ve a client or loved one who needs support in giving the motivation, guidance, and transportation needed to stick to an exercise program and boost wellbeing, contact All Care In-Home Care Solutions of Oregon’s Rogue Valley at (541) 857-9195.
+Be sure to check with your physician for personal recommendations on beneficial exercise routines, and if you’ve a client or loved one who needs support in giving the motivation, guidance, and transportation needed to stick to an exercise program and boost wellbeing, contact All Care In-Home Care Solutions for senior services Grants Pass and the surrounding areas trust at (541) 857-9195.
 Our professional caregivers are experienced in helping seniors optimize health and overall wellbeing, and we help make exercising, and other activities, more fulfilling.